Blocks in a Data Node#

 DBTUX#

-The DBTUX software have been very stable for a long time.
+The DBTUX software has been very stable for a long time.
 It does what it is supposed to do and there is very little reason to change it.
 Most new features developed are done at a higher service level in RonDB and DBTUP has lots of capabilities that interact with higher service levels in RonDB.

 PGMAN#

-PGMAN stands for PaGe MANager and it handles the page cache for disk pages used for disk columns.
+PGMAN stands for Page Manager and it handles the page cache for disk pages used for disk columns.
 Each ldm thread has a part of the page cache.
 It contains a state-of-the-art page caching algorithm that is explained in comments for the get_page function in this block.

 BACKUP#

 The Partial LCP uses an adaptive algorithm to decide on the size of each checkpoint of each table fragment.
-The full table scan in DBTUP for checkpoints uses some special mechanism to quickly go through the database to find those rows that have changed since last checkpoint.
-Pages that are not written to since last checkpoint will be quickly discovered and skipped.
+The full table scan in DBTUP for checkpoints uses a special mechanism to quickly go through the database to find those rows that have changed since the last checkpoint.
+Pages that are not written to since the last checkpoint will be quickly discovered and skipped.
 The partial checkpoint means that a subset of the pages will be written fully and a subset will only write changed rows.
-The number of pages to write fully depends on how much write activity have occurred in the table fragment since the last checkpoint.
+The number of pages to write fully depends on how much write activity has occurred in the table fragment since the last checkpoint.

 RESTORE#